benmvp/react-workshop/07-submit-email-form/README.md

 ## Exercises

-- After `POST`ing the new email, "optimistically" update `this.state.emails` with the new email so that the new email shows up immediately in the email list before long poll interval comes around
+- After `POST`ing the new email, "optimistically" update `this.state.emails` with the new email so that the new email shows up immediately in the email list before the long poll interval comes around

 ## Next